MaggieMou/planned_projects/README.md

 # Planned Projects
 Here is a list of upcoming plugins and applications.
 If you want to add things, please make a new issue.

+## Coming Soon: MIKROSYN - lo-fi phase distortion monosynth
+MIKROSYN is in the planning phase, where is the plan?
+You are reading it right now.

+MIKROSYN is a phase distortion monosynth, i.e. there is a ramp oscillator at its core, constantly outputting a *phase* that is then shaped to produce all the basic shapes:
+- Triangle shaper with asymmetry control: changes the slope of the rising and falling edges so that it varies continuously between triangle and saw wave.
+- Pulse shaper with PWM control: turns the ramp into a pulse, the PWM has LFO control
+- Sine shaper: turns ramp into a sine, can be pushed past 100% to sound like a hard-synced sine wave.
+- Noise: crossfade between the oscillator and pink noise, to mix in a bit of dust.
+What makes this interesting is that I've broken it.
+Each shaper has now a continuous variable "amount" parameter, so you can get an in-between shape, between saw and whatever shape that specific shaper is doing.
+Another way this is broken, is that all these shapers can be active at the same time, chained together, for interesting results.
+Even more interesting, is that the noise parameter is introduced before all the shaping, so it gets mangled and chewed up together with the phase.

+Additionnally, there is a "unison" amount knob, this duplicates the phase ramp into multiple detuned phase ramps, which are summed together *before* the shapers, making a lot of fun dissonant distortion.

+Finally, everything is encoded into 6-bit mu-law format, with limited sample rate.
+The sample rate can either be fixed, acting like a bit-crush, or it kan be keyboard tracking, meaning it can be tuned to created intervals.

+After this digital section, there is a gentle analog-ish low-pass-gate to tame some of the high end.
+The LPG is controlled by an AD / AR envelope.
+Alternatively, the envelope can be routed to the sine shaper instead, and the LPG is fixed at a set level.
+This makes the synth sound very Buchla-esque, especially when pushing the sine shaper.

+The oscillator section of this may or may not become a Eurorack module in the future.

 ## List of Planned Projects
 - VIBE_MACHINE: instant vaporwave-ifyer.
 Combination of a granular delay, pitch shifter, distortion and chorus.